You get the idea. |

 Sadly to say, they have succeeded.
 In America, the rate of tobacco smoking among teenagers is higher than it is among adults as late.
 According to a 2007 survey from the Centers for Disease Control and Prevention (CDC), 50 percent of high school students had tried smoking cigarettes.
 In 2008, more than 25% of children aged 12 and above were using tobacco, which equals to about 71 million teens that were smoking cigarettes, and that's for the United States of America only!
 However, in Malaysia, cigarette advertisements have been banned since 2003.

-Increasing the prices of
+Increasing the prices of cigarettes may prove effective. |

 However, reducing tobacco use requires the efforts and talents of many people, working together, for quite some time to come.
 NO MAN IS AN ISLAND ON HIS OWN, so for this to succeed, we'll need everyone's help.